1. Area of application

 The Assignment, the Confirmation of Engagement and the General Terms of Business are all subject to Norwegian law.
 Should any disagreement arise between SANDS and the client regarding invoicing or other questions related to the execution of the Assignment, the parties shall seek to resolve the disagreement by means of negotiation.
 If the parties do not agree on a solution within one month of the commencement of the negotiations, each of the parties may bring the case before the courts (Conciliation Board or District Court) by issuing a notice in writing in accordance with section 5-2 of the Norwegian Dispute Act.
 Each of the parties may then instead demand arbitration if such demand is submitted to the other party within two weeks of such notice being received.
 SANDS cannot unilaterally demand arbitration if the client is a consumer.

 If the disputed amount subject to arbitration exceeds NOK 1 500 000, the court of arbitration shall consist of three arbitrators and, in the event of a smaller amount, only one arbitrator.
 The parties will seek to agree on the composition of the arbitration court.
 If agreement is not reached, each party shall nominate one arbitrator and these two shall jointly appoint the third arbitrator.
-In cases requiring only one arbitrator, the parties shall attempt to reach agreement.
-If agreement is not reached in the above-mentioned cases, the General Secretary of the Norwegian Bar Association shall appoint the arbitrator or arbitrators not appointed by the parties.
+In cases requiring only one arbitrator, the parties shall attempt to reach an agreement.
+If an agreement is not reached in the above-mentioned cases, the General Secretary of the Norwegian Bar Association shall appoint the arbitrator or arbitrators not appointed by the parties.

 Mediation shall take place in Norway.
 The venue for the arbitration is subject to the regulations in the Dispute Act regarding legal venue, and Norwegian law applies.